nais/doc/docs/how-to-guides/persistence/postgres.md

 ## Upgrading major version

-In-place database upgrades through `nais.yaml` is currently not supported.
-If you attempt to change the version this way, you will not get an error message, but your `sqlinstances`-resource in the cluster will not update and change its status to `UpdateFailed`.

-In order to upgrade the database version, you will need to follow the Cloud SQL docs on [upgrading PostgreSQL for an instance](https://cloud.google.com/sql/docs/postgres/upgrade-major-db-version).
+Before doing a major version upgrade, you should check the Cloud SQL docs on [upgrading PostgreSQL for an instance](https://cloud.google.com/sql/docs/postgres/upgrade-major-db-version) for any preparation that needs to be done.

-After the upgrade has been done through the Google Cloud Console you need to manually delete the `sqlinstance`-resource from the cluster.
-First then can you change your `nais.yaml`-file and redeploy.
+When you are ready, you can change `type` in your `nais.yaml` to a new major version of PostgreSQL, and redeploy, and the upgrade will start.
+For safe upgrades, it is recommended to only do one major version at a time.

 !!! warning
-    Upgrading requires the instance to become unavailable for a period of time.
-Be sure to schedule your upgrade when database activity is low.
+    Upgrading requires the instance to become unavailable for a period of time depending on the size of your database (expect 10 minutes or more of downtime).
+    Be sure to schedule your upgrade when your application can be offline.

 ## Deleting the database